basicallydan/danhough.com/_posts/2014-03-10-single-var-pattern-rant.markdown

     ,baz   = 'qux';
 ```

 The "readability" thing is clearly a subjective matter, and I can't get my head around the supposed benefits.
-To me it seems more simple and elegant to give each variable the honour of having it's own `var` statement.
+To me it seems more simple and elegant to give each variable the honour of having its own `var` statement.

 ## Conclusion

-The Single Var Pattern has spread and been encouraged by JavaScript legends because it helps to prevent a large number of mistakes that people, both new and experienced with the language, make.
+The Single Var Pattern has spread and been encouraged by JavaScript legends because it helps to prevent a large number of mistakes that people - both new and experienced with the language - make.
 Thus, it has become very popular as part of the average developer's toolkit and "Gotcha!" library.
 Nevertheless, as with most fixes in programming, it introduces a few new problems.

 Think about the cost/benefit.
 You may realise that by making one little change you can save yourself a lot of hassle, and may find yourself making far fewer mistakes.